SarthakVerma26/L-AND-T_mini-project/1_Requirements/README.md

 ## Introduction
  * TypingGame, as its name reveals, is a game designed to improve one's typing skills, with randomly-generated words to be exactly typed.
 When playing, one will accompanied by the melody from Croatian Rhapsody.
 As a project assigned in the C Language for StepIn Program, it is an individual project for non-comercial purposes.
 This system allows you to enjoy the funny typing game, as well as to improve your typing speed and correct ratio.
  * This topic was chosen because it gives me an opportunity to implement and understand multiple C programming concepts.

+## Explanation:
+* Typing Game have few features like:
+    * Count the number of words the user typed.
+    * Calculate the speed at which rate the user type words per minute.
+    * The alphabets are arranged in a randomly manner to form a word.
+    * Update a patient record
+    * Save record to file
+    * Read record from file

 ## SWOT ANALYSIS
 ![SWOT Analysis](https://github.com/SarthakVerma26/L-AND-T_mini-project/blob/main/1_Requirements/SWOT.png)